 Each data source must have a unique name that distinguishes it from the others.

 An optional text field for providing the user with context.
-Such information can contain location data (like Lift Station 22), or an explanation of the event that conveys useful information to the user that is not provided elsewhere.
+Such information can contain location data (like Lift Station 22), or an

 Single Source Definition vs. Group of Redundant Sources